superfaceai/docs/docs/guides/api-keys.md

 }
 ```

-Value starting with `$` refers to an environment variable, so OneSDK will read the API credentials for Sendgrid from `SENDGRID_TOKEN`.
+Value starting with `$` refers to an environment variable, so OneSDK will read the API credentials for SendGrid from `SENDGRID_TOKEN`.
 You can change this name to fit your needs.

 ## Storing and reading API keys

 A common practice is to store environment variables into `.env` file which is not checked into a version control system.
-Following the Sendgrid example above, you can store the `SENDGRID_TOKEN` variable in `.env` file:
+Following the SendGrid example above, you can store the `SENDGRID_TOKEN` variable in `.env` file:

 ```title=".env"
 SENDGRID_TOKEN=some.token.value